 Let’s get one thing out of the way first.
 We’re not going to trash talk people trying to earn an honest living by cleaning houses on their own.
 If anything, those hard-working individuals are just as much part of our target audience as anyone else, and we hope they find value in this article.
-What we will say, though, is that there are probably things you might not always consider when deciding to go either with a $15/hr individual versus a $90/hr cleaning company.
+What we will say, though, is that there are probably things you might not always consider when deciding to go either with a $15/hr individual versus a cleaning company with higher costs.
 We’re sure you can safely assume that an independent cleaner works just as hard as a company employee.
 We all do our best, we learn, we improve, we adapt; In that regard, it makes no difference if a cleaning professional is independent or works for a cleaning service.
-So why on earth would you spend 500% more to hire a company?
+So why on earth would you willingly spend more to hire a company?

 Insurance and Bonding

 As professional cleaners, we work exclusively on other people’s property.
 This opens up several areas of risk which need to be covered under a commercial insurance policy.
 Such a policy has protection for general liability, building / structural damage, lost keys, and personal injury.
 No one intends to break an expensive vase or to cause a client to slip on a freshly mopped floor, but if something like that ever happens it’s imperative that proper insurance is in place to cover damages and costs.
 Police background checks minimize the risk of employee theft, but there is a small chance it could still happen.
 Proof of a fidelity bond (also known as employee dishonesty bond) should be available upon request.